 Outstanding letters of credit written are conditional commitments issued by the Bank to guarantee the performance of a customer to a third party.
 The majority of these standby letters of credit expire within the next twelve months.
 The credit risk involved in issuing letters of credit is essentially the same as that involved in extending other loan commitments.
 The Bank requires collateral supporting these letters of credit as deemed necessary.
-As of December 31, 2015 and 2014, performance standby and commercial letters of credit with customers were \$1,205,000 and \$589,000, respectively.
-The current amount of the liability as of December 31, 2015 and 2014 for guarantees under standby and commercial letters of credit issued is not material.
+As of December 31, 2016 and 2015, performance standby, financial and commercial letters of credit with customers were \$890,000 and \$1,205,000, respectively.
+The current amount of the liability as of December 31, 2016 and 2015 for guarantees under standby and commercial letters of credit issued is not material.

-14. Regulatory Matters
+13. Regulatory Matters